Student Internship Opportunities

 - Include the months and days of the week available, total hours needed (if submitting as a university requirement), and any concurrent responsibilities.

-- Example: Available June through August, 3-4 days per week, 300 total hours needed, working as a graduate research assistant 10 hours per week.
+- Example: Available January through May, 3-4 days per week, 300 total hours needed, working as a graduate research assistant 10 hours per week.
+If selected, I agree to gravel to xxx regional office to complete the onboarding process.

 We look forward to continuing to work with talented trainees at MCHB!